Fitting Sparse Markov Models to Categorical Time Series Using Convex Clustering: Methodology

-The traditional clustering methodologies like $K$-means have many limitations.
+In comparison, traditional clustering methodologies like $K$-means have many limitations.
 In most cases, we have to pre-specify the number of clusters, along with the possibility that we end up with a local minima instead of the global one.
-The advantage of clustering by solving the equation (\ref{cr1}) for a range of $\lambda$ is that we get a solution path from at most $p$ many singleton clusters to only one cluster consisting of all the elements.
-Subsequently, we can fix some criterion function which will enable us to find the optimum cluster assignment among the all possible models in the solution path.
-Hence, not only we won't need to fix the number of clusters beforehand, also we avoid the problems of being stuck at the local minima.
-Several efficient algorithms have been developed in recent years to solve the equation (\ref{cr1}) when the penalty function $\rho$ is convex; e.g $\rho(b_{j1},b_{j2})=\lVert b_{j_1}-b_{j_2} \rVert_p$ for some $p\ge 1$.
-Pelckmans et al. (2005)\cite{pelckmans2005convex}, Lindsten et al. (2011)\cite{lindsten2011just}, Hocking et al. (2011)\cite{hocking2011clusterpath} and others recently proposed this method and established this to be more robust and scalable in comparison to the traditional ones.
-Lindsten et al. (2011)\cite{lindsten2011just} used an off-the-shelf convex solver CVX to solve the convex clustering problem, which suffers from scalability issues.
-The theoretical perfect cluster recovery conditions have been derived by Zhu et al. (2014)\cite{zhu2014convex} only for two clusters, while Panahi et al. (2017)\cite{panahi2017clustering} derived perfect recovery conditions for general $k$ clusters, but under the assumption of uniform weights.
-Sun et al. (2021)\cite{sun2021convex} provides sufficient conditions for theoretical recovery conditions under more general weight choices.
-They have also developed a faster algorithm called semismooth Newton based augmented Lagrangian method (SS-NAL), and derived the convergence criteria for their algorithm.
+The advantage of clustering by solving equation (\ref{cr1}) for a range of $\lambda$ is that we get a solution path from at most $p$ many singleton clusters to only one cluster consisting of all the elements.
+Subsequently, we can fix some criterion function which will enable us to find the optimum cluster assignment among all possible models in the solution path.
+Hence, not only do we not need to fix the number of clusters beforehand, but we also avoid the problem of being stuck at local minima.
+This particular approach will be broadly referred to as ``{Convex Clustering}".